saint0x/zig-simulation/backend/ZIG.md

-Thought for 4 secondsTo create a 1:1 replica controller for the KUKA arm simulation, you'd need to build the following components:
+To create a 1:1 replica controller for the KUKA arm simulation, you'd need to build the following components:

 ### Hardware Requirements